stats4sd/Installation-Guides/README.md

 `bundle exec jekyll serve`
 navigate to: http://localhost:4000/Installation-Guides/

+if using livereload and `--livereload` flag to the above command

 ### Adding Pages

 Pages can essentially sit in any folder structure, as their url is defined in the top 'front-matter' (see example on guides/GoogleCloud)